ndoniyor/simcity-smart-cities/README.md

 # ESE 440 Senior Design Project - Smart Cities

 This project focuses on analyzing data from the city of New York to derive insights on various city services, using datasets fetched via the sodapy API.
-Analyses are performed using Python libraries such as `pandas`, `numpy`, and `matplotlib`.
+Analyses are performed using Python libraries such as `pandas`, `geopandas`, `numpy`, and `matplotlib`.

 ## Getting Started
 * Clone repository
 * Make sure you're in the repository base directory
-* Make sure Conda is installed
-* Create conda environment from environment.yml:
+* Create Python Virtual Environment
 ```
-conda env create -f environment.yml
+python3 -m venv simcity_env
 ```
 * Now activate the environment with
 ```
-conda activate simcity
+source ./simcity_env/bin/activate
 ```
-If this doesn't work try
+* Now install dependencies with:
 ```
-source activate simcity
+pip install -r requirements.txt
 ```

 ## Gathering data
-Currently only one data script exists so to run that:
+Scripts to pull data are located in `src/data_collection/`:
 * `cd` into `./src/data_collection/`
 * Run the following:
 ```
-python nyc_311.py
+python <name_of_script>.py
 ```
-* This will pull the data and put it into a csv file in `./data/raw/nyc_data.csv`
+* This will pull the data and put it into a csv file in `data/raw/`